huangjp28/huangjp28.github.io/_teaching/01_econometrics.md

 	4. generate a sequence with 10 positive integers and use the above function to sort it, and save your sorted sequence in a new variable.
 * Save your program in an .R script file and submit it by email before 2018-11-06 19:00.

+**Assigment 2**: Multiple linear regression

+Use the California Test Score dataset ([[caschool.xlsx]]({{ site.baseurl }}{% link /assets/files/caschool.xlsx %})) to explain test scores (testscr) by other variables.
+Take the single regression on student-teach ratio (str) as the base specification.
+You can include other variables from the dataset to build alternative specifications.

+Perform multiple linear regression analysis for the base specification and three alternative specifications that are not given in Table 7.1 (page 280).
+Answer the following questions.

+* Q1: Write down your regression models and corresponding OLS regression results in equation form.
+* Q2: Summarize your regression results in a table.
+* Q3: Discuss your results (such as economic and statistical interpretation of coefficients, multicollinearity, goodness of fit, etc.).

+Write a report with MS-Word and submit it by email before 2018-11-20 19:00.

 ---
 #### Reading Report and Journal List